TCP is glad to have the support of some local community members, who are behind our mission to produce local, independent journalism.

 Previously, Cindy held a variety of management roles within the care sector.
 This experience helped Cindy to develop her skills working with different stakeholders, and various groups of vulnerable people.

 Cindy actively aims to be a positive role model to her family and community.
-She is proud of her Guyanese background, and will be taking part in this year’s Miss Guyana UK Beauty Pageant.
+She is proud of her Guyanese background, who won the Miss Guyana UK Beauty Pageant 2020.

 Cindy is passionate about giving back to the community that has given her so much.